openstack/metalsmith/roles/metalsmith_deployment/README.rst

     UUID or name of the image to use for deployment.
 Mandatory.
 ``capabilities`` (defaults to ``metalsmith_capabilities``)
     node capabilities to request when scheduling.
+``netboot``
+    whether to boot the deployed instance from network (PXE, iPXE, etc).
+    The default is to use local boot (requires a bootloader on the image).
 ``nics`` (defaults to ``metalsmith_nics``)
     list of virtual NICs to attach to node's physical NICs.
 Each is an object with exactly one attribute: